Simmons a Hall of Fame renaissance man

 'GET THE TYING RUN UP!'

 Simmons also spent the 2009 and '10 seasons as the bench coach in San Diego, where he mentored catcher Nick Hundley during a crucial period early in his career.
-Hundley, now 37, remembers how Simmons helped him to see the game holistically, in the context of a roadmap to 27 outs.
+Hundley remembers how Simmons helped him to see the game holistically, in the context of a roadmap to 27 outs.

 One example: It’s the eighth inning.
 The Padres are winning by two.
 The other team’s star -- Buster Posey, let’s say -- is the eighth hitter due up.
 With six outs to get, every pitch must be called with the goal of not allowing Posey to bat as the tying run.